 COVID-19 Victoria Updates

-SCA (Vic) Apartment Living & COVID-19 Best Practice Guideline (Third Edition)
+SCA (Vic) Apartment Living & COVID-19 Best Practice Guideline (Seventh Edition)

-As of January 2022, SCA (Vic) has released two updated, separate Best Practice Guidelines to assist residents, as well as owners corporations and OC managers in preventing and responding to COVID-19 in high-density dwellings, such as apartment buildings, as Victoria has reopened and we learn to live with, and manage the pandemic.
+SCA (Vic) has released two separate Best Practice Guidelines to assist residents, as well as owners corporations in preventing and responding to COVID-19 in strata.

 The SCA (Vic) COVID-19 Best Practice Guideline for Residents contains useful information for owner-occupiers or renters living in apartment buildings anywhere in Victoria - this includes: